 I-LEAD, Inc., a nonprofit organization in Greater Philadelphia focused on education and leadership development, was conducting intense leadership training with community leaders and organizations in the region.
 The community leaders, many of whom had not attended college, planted the seed that these trainings are worthy of college credit.
 Germinating in the mind of social entrepreneur David Castro, the vision for ACE as an accredited college degree program grew.
-Partnering with a local college and building on existing relationships with community organizations, I-LEAD has grown ACE from one original pilot site with 20 students to twelve sites with over 600 current students and 400 graduates.
+Partnering with a local college and building on existing relationships with community organizations, I-LEAD has grown ACE from one original pilot site with 20 students to thirteen sites with an annual average of 500 students and over 1,000 graduates.

 In the ACE model:

 I-LEAD serves as facilitator, forming the partnerships, coordinating operations, providing technical assistance, and cultivating leadership principles in the program, students and staff.

 Community Based Organizations leverage existing facilities and community relationships to host classes, recruit students, and provide success services that increase retention and graduation rates.